Skip to main content

 The Miners’ has a BLUE PLAQUE which was unveiled in April 2007.
 This is to honour Albert Mountain who was the landlord between 1953 and 1967.
 He was awarded the Victoria Cross for his heroism on 26th March 2018 in the Somme.

-A commemorative 100 year anniversary a flagstone was laid by in 2018 his Great Grand Daughters and attended by Lord Mayor of Leeds and members of the British Legion
+A commemorative 100 year anniversary a flagstone was laid by his Great Grand Daughters in 2018 and wasattended by Lord Mayor of Leeds and members of the British Legion

 Seaton House